stevearc/overseer.nvim/doc/guides.md

   },
   -- Optional, default true.
 Set to false to disallow editing this component in the task editor editable = true,
-  -- When false, don't serialize this component when saving a task to disk serializable = true,
+  -- Optional, default true.
+When false, don't serialize this component when saving a task to disk serializable = true,
   -- The params passed in will match the params defined above constructor = function(params)